manuelcorralesglb/rubybootcamp/README.md

   6. Implement an “age” method in Person, Student and Teacher and the include the module in the classes to create a mixin.
 Call the methods implemented in the module in instances of the classes.

 ### Topic 3: Rails MVC
-  1. Create a new rails application named prode.
+  1. Create a new rails application named rails_bootcamp.
   2. Generate a model and migration called Team using the "rails generate" script.
 Team must have this fields: name, image.
   3. Run the migrations using rake.
   4. Open the rails console (rails console) and create a few teams.
 Then query the teams using ActiveRecord methods: